EisenhornE/EisenhornE/README.md

 - 👀 I’m mainly interested in Game Development, especially in Game Programming but I'm willing to take on different roles in Game Development to learn new skills.
 - Also have experience in Web Development :globe_with_meridians:, using Svelte framework and Astro :rocket: during my internship.
 - 🧑‍🎓 Computer Science Graduate of Mapua-Malayan Colleges of Mindanao
-- :briefcase: Currently unemployed but is working on creating projects for my Game Dev portfolio.
+- :briefcase: In training but is working on creating projects for my Game Dev portfolio.
 - 🎮 Planning to move to using Godot once I get a replacement for my PC.
 Knows basic Unity Scripting.